BinaryKits/BinaryKits.Zpl/README.md

 var font = new ZplFont(fontWidth: 50, fontHeight: 50);

 var labelElements = new List<ZplElementBase>();
-// Specail character is repalced with space labelElements.Add(new ZplextField(sampleText, 10, 10, font, useHexadecimalIndicator: false));
+// Special character is repalced with space labelElements.Add(new ZplextField(sampleText, 10, 10, font, useHexadecimalIndicator: false));
-// Specail character is repalced Hex value using ^FH labelElements.Add(new ZplTextField(sampleText, 10, 50, font, useHexadecimalIndicator: true));
+// Special character is repalced Hex value using ^FH labelElements.Add(new ZplTextField(sampleText, 10, 50, font, useHexadecimalIndicator: true));
 // Only the first line is displayed labelElements.Add(new ZplSingleLineFieldBlock(sampleText, 10, 150, 500, font));